srujana13/academic-kickstart/content/project/DatabasesParkingLotApp/index.md

 permits in the different lots as well as time restrictions for eligibility.
 In addition to the permits, UPS issues tickets/citations for parking violations and collects fees for them."
 authors: [Srujana Rachakonda, Ayush Khot, Rajshree Jain]
-tags: [MySQL, Spring-Boot, Java, Maven]
+tags: [MySQL, Spring-Boot, Java, Maven, Software Development]
 categories: []
 date: 2020-11-24T19:08:03-05:00